CibranLopez/GenerativeModels/README.md

 This technology is suitable for different applications: from discovering improved ionic conductors beyond current databases to generating molecules for efficient water splitting.

+As well, a quick discussion might be found in our [paper](https://www.overleaf.com/read/cjxhknmhpfpg#d4cb5f).

 ## Features

 - Generation of new crystal materials beyond the limitations of existing databases